craftbeerpi/craftbeerpi/README.md

 * Recipe Book
 * Support für GPIO, PiFace or Gembird USB Socket
 * Temperature can be measured in Fahrenheit or Celcius
+* Fermentation Controller
+* Beer.xml Import

+You will find lots of pictures of different setup on the CraftBeerPi Facebook Page

 ## Donation